 There were no government restrictions on academic freedom.

-The Broadcasting Commission of Jamaica continued to bar certain lyrics and music videos, including songs referring to violent sex; violence against women, children, and other vulnerable persons; or questions of race.
+The Broadcasting Commission of Jamaica barred certain lyrics and music videos, including songs referring to violent sex; violence against women, children, and other vulnerable persons; or questions of race.
 Such lyrics were expunged prior to broadcast.

 b.
 Freedoms of Peaceful Assembly and Association